liu-austin/TourViewAR_client/README.md

 5. Launch TourViewAR app on device.

 ## Download the App
-To skip the build process, go to the following link to download the .ipa (IOS app bundle) and .apk (Android app bundle).
+To skip the build process, go to the following link and navigate to projects section to download the .ipa (IOS app bundle) and .apk (Android app bundle).
 <br/><br/>
-[Download Links] (Links)
+[Download Links] (austinliu.co)
 <br/><br/>
 For IOS:
 There are several ways to install an .ipa file onto IOS device.